Skip to main content

 (Thanks to Rebecca Roston for providing a cohesive organizational framework and image templates)

-Lipids are organic molecule molecules that are soluble in organic solvents, such as chloroform/methanol, but sparingly soluble in aqueous solutions.
-These solubility properties arise since lipids are mostly hydrophobic.
+Lipids are organic molecules soluble in organic solvents, such as chloroform/methanol, but sparingly soluble in aqueous solutions.
+These solubility properties arise since lipids are primarily hydrophobic.
 One type, triglycerides, is used for energy storage since they are highly reduced and get oxidized to release energy.
 Their hydrophobic nature allows them to pack efficiently through self-association in an aqueous environment.
 Triglycerides are also used for insulation since they conduct heat poorly, which is good if you live in a cold climate but bad if you wish to dissipate heat in a hot one.
 Triglycerides also offer padding and mechanical protection from shocks (think walruses).
-Another type of lipid forms membrane bilayers, which separate cellular contents from the outside environment, or separate intracellular compartments (organelles) from the cytoplasm.
+Another type of lipid forms membrane bilayers, which separate cellular contents from the outside environment or separate intracellular compartments (organelles) from the cytoplasm.
 Some lipids are released from cells to signal other cells to change to specific stimuli in a process called cell signaling.
 From a more molecular perspective, lipids can act as cofactors for enzymes, pigments, antioxidants, and water repellents.
 As we saw with proteins, lipid structure mediates their function.
-So let's probe their structures.
+So, let's probe their structures.

 Lipids can be split into structural classes in a variety of ways.
 An earlier classification divided them into those that release fatty acids on based-catalyzed hydrolysis to form soaps in a saponification reaction and those that don't.
-A much better and broader classification is based on if the lipids contain fatty acids or isoprenoids, as shown in Figure \(\PageIndex{1}\) below.
+A much better and broader classification is based on whether the lipids contain fatty acids or isoprenoids, as shown in Figure \(\PageIndex{1}\) below.

 Figure \(\PageIndex{1}\): Fatty acids and isoprenoid lipids